 Make sure the data is properly formatted according to the specifications.
-Information on the fields can be found on the Visual Available Fields pages.
+Information on the fields can be found in respective tutorials.

 - Line endings

-- Use the CSVI Analyzer to check your file for any issues.
-The CSVI Analyzer is included in CSVI and can be found by going to Components -> CSVI Pro -> Maintenance -> Analyzer.
+- Use the RO CSVI Analyzer to check your file for any issues.
+The CSVI Analyzer is included in RO CSVI and can be found by going to Components -> RO CSVI -> Maintenance -> Analyzer.

 - Check the debug information

 After having checked these checkpoints your import should be running smoothly.
-Check out also this Preparing your CSV file tutorial on how to prepare your CSV file.
+Check out also this Does my CSV file look correct tutorial on checking your CSV file.